 To become an astronomer you'll need a strong interest in space, excellent maths and physics knowledge, and logical thinking skills.

 You'll normally need a degree and postgraduate qualification to work as an astronomer.
-Relevant degree subjects include maths, physics, astrophysics, geophysics, astronomy, or space science - you'll normally need A levels or equivalent including maths and physics to gain a place on one of these courses.
+Relevant degree subjects include maths, computer science, physics, astrophysics, geophysics, astronomy, or space science - you'll normally need A levels or equivalent including maths and physics to gain a place on one of these courses.

 You can also do an extended 4-year degree to get a postgraduate qualification like a master of physics.
 Almost all astronomy jobs require you to have or be working towards a PhD in your specialist area of interest.

 The best way to find out if you're well-suited for a career in research astronomy is to spend time doing research.
 Many university departments offer summer placements for undergraduate students and you can sometimes be involved with research alongside your studies.